python-poetry/poetry/docs/docs/cli.md

 !!!note

-    This command is also available as `pre-commit` hook.
+    This command is also available as a `pre-commit` hook.
     See [pre-commit hooks](/docs/pre-commit-hooks#poetry-check) for more information.

 ```bash